 It’s hard to imagine being able to get healthy without having a safe, stable place to call home.
-Heartland Health Outreach believes that housing is healthcare, the very foundation that allows homeless individuals and families to engage in medical services and consistently take their medications.
+Heartland Alliance Health believes that housing is healthcare, the very foundation that allows homeless individuals and families to engage in medical services and consistently take their medications.

-HHO leases more than 350 apartments across the city, providing supportive housing to participants who are homeless or on the verge of homelessness.
+HAH leases more than 350 apartments across the city, providing supportive housing to participants who are homeless or on the verge of homelessness.
 Housing services target people who are homeless and severely mentally ill or addicted, individuals with chronic illnesses, including HIV, and people in treatment for tuberculosis.